 Manipulative Bastard: He plays everyone, even Dexter, to fit into his plans.
 This includes being the doctor for one of his own victims and successfully getting Debra to fall in love with him.

-Mean Character, Nice Actor: Although he isn't a celebrity per se, Christian Camargo is typically regarded as gracious and kind by those who have met him.
+Mean Character, Nice Actor: Christian Camargo is typically regarded as gracious and kind by those who have met him.
 A far cry from the Ice Truck Killer.